2016 Arctic Winter Games

 The 2016 Arctic Winter Games, officially known with the slogan "Join — Feel — Jump", was a winter multi-sport event which took place in Nuuk, Greenland, between 6–12 March 2016.
 The elected host city was announced on 14 September 2012 by the Arctic Winter Games International Committee (AWGIC) in Whitehorse, Yukon, Canada.

 The Arctic Winter Games is the world's largest multisport and cultural event for young people of the Arctic.
 The Games is an international biennial celebration of circumpolar sports and culture held for a week, each time with a different nation or region as the host.
 AWG celebrates sports, social interaction and culture.
 The Games contributes to creating an awareness on cultural diversity, and develops athletes to participate in the competitions with the focus on fair play.
 The Games binds the Arctic countries together and includes traditional games such as Arctic sports and Dené games.

 Around 1,200 athletes from nine teams participated in the games.
 Around 4,000 people were involved in 2016 Arctic Winter Games, including all competitors and participants in sports and cultural events.

 Organization

 The Government of Greenland, the Municipality of Sermersooq and the business community of Greenland are the owners and the hosts of the AWG2016.
 Led by a General Manager, the day-to-day operations and the practical work are handled by the AWG2016 Secretariat.

 In September 2013, Maliina Abelsen was appointed as head of the Nuuk 2016 Organizing Committee.

 Marketing

 The 2016 Arctic Winter Games' mascot was a Seal named "Kuluk".
 Out of 228 different suggestions for the naming of the mascot competition, the name "Kuluk" won and was appointed by the steering committee.

 Participants

 Nine contingents participated in the 2016 Arctic Winter Games.
-The amount of athletes sent by each contingent is shown in parenthesis in the list below.
+The amount of athletes sent by each contingent is shown in parentheses in the list below.